iv-org/invidious/README.md

 We use [Weblate](https://weblate.org) to manage Invidious translations.

-You can propose new translations and/or correction here: https://hosted.weblate.org/engage/invidious/.
+You can suggest new translations and/or correction here: https://hosted.weblate.org/engage/invidious/.

 Creating an account is not required, but recommended, especially if you want to contribute regularly.
 Weblate also allows you to log-in with major SSO providers like Github, Gitlab, BitBucket, Google, ...